AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 interpretations are unprejudiced and just.
 Says one of the most thoughtful of modern writers, the candid Hagenbach:

-\"The works of Clement, in particular, abound with passages referring to the love and mercy of God.
+"The works of Clement, in particular, abound with passages referring to the love and mercy of God.
 He loves men because they are kindred with God.
-God\'s love follows men, seeks them out, as the bird the young that has fallen from its nest.\"[^221]
+God's love follows men, seeks them out, as the bird the young that has fallen from its nest."[^221]

 Clement, like Tertullian, denied original depravity, and held that "man now stands in the same relation to the tempter in which Adam stood before the Fall."
-Clement\'s doctrine of the Resurrection was like that of Paul; it is not a mere rising from death, but a standing up higher, in a greater fullness of life, and a better life, as the word *anastasis* properly signifies.
+Clement's doctrine of the Resurrection was like that of Paul; it is not a mere rising from death, but a standing up higher, in a greater fullness of life, and a better life, as the word *anastasis* properly signifies.